The Bernese GNSS Software is a scientific, high-precision, multi-GNSS data

 This website provides information on the features of the software and how to obtain it.
 Please refer to the support page for information on the tested platforms, bug fixes, and how to reach us for technical support.

-The current version the Bernese GNSS Software is "5.2", with the release date of "2013-07-18".
+The current version the Bernese GNSS Software is "5.4", with the release date of "2023-10-16".
 To update an older version, please select the appropriate form from the Order page.
-We also recommend you to bring your software to the latest release level following the update procedure.
+We also recommend to bring your software to the latest release level following the update procedure.

-Currently, nearly 600 institutions from all over the world are registered
+Currently, more than 700 institutions from all over the world are registered

 in the user database of the Bernese GNSS Software.